-The neck is made up of 7 vertebrae that support the skull and allow us to turn, bend, straighten and tilt our heads sideways.
+The neck is made up of seven bones (vertebrae) that support the skull and allows us to turn, bend, straighten and tilt our heads sideways.
 Spaces between the vertebrae allow the spinal cord to pass from the brain and supplies sensation and power throughout the body.

 If you have had trauma to your head/neck or symptoms such as dizziness, problems speaking or swallowing, drop attacks, nausea, visual disturbance or numbness then please self-refer to be assessed in person.